openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 :  An entity that requests, checks and extracts the claims from Verifiable Presentations.

 Issuer-Holder-Verifier Model:
 :  A model for claims sharing where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as Verifiable Presentation to the Verifiers.
-Issued Verifiable Credential can (but must not necessarily) be used multiple times.
+An issued Verifiable Credential can (but must not necessarily) be used multiple times.

 Cryptographic Holder Binding:
 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
 Mechanism might depend on the Credential Format.
 For example, in `jwt_vc_json` Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.
 Claim-based or biometrics-based holder binding is also possible.